amzshow/GripperRobot/README.md

 This project requires Gazebo and Robotic Operating System (ROS) Kinetic to be installed on Ubuntu 16.0.4.

-The file must be in the script folder under catkin_ws/src/test
+The files and folder must be in the folder ~/catkin_ws/src/test

-The project also required the gripper_robot.urdf file to be in the urdf folder under catkin_ws/src/test

 # Setup